-This is Part 2 (see earlier post for Part 1) in a series about the Emergency Response and Spill Prevention Plan, one of the requirements for many businesses located in Marion County wellfields.
+This is Part 2 in a series about the Emergency Response and Spill Prevention Plan, one of the requirements for many businesses located in Marion County wellfields.
 The Marion County Public Health Department (MCPHD) provides a spill plan template which is available here.
 This fillable pdf template is a short four page plan that allows most businesses to produce a straightforward spill plan that is easy to write and use.

 Page 2 of the Marion County Public Health Department (MCPHD) Spill Plan template deals with major spills.
 A major spill is defined as spills where the volume of chemical spilled is larger than the ‘reportable quantity’.